Funding

 Sports Premium

 The Sports Premium is funding provided to schools in addition to main school funding.
-This funding is ring-fenced and therefore can only be spent for PE and sport provision in schools.
 Funding is calculated using January school census information based on the number of primary-aged pupils (between the ages of 5 and 11) in school.